leomil72/leOS/README.txt

 ***********************
 Version history

 v.
+0.1.3:  now a task can be added in "pause mode"; new example sketches
+v.
+0.1.2:  fixed a bug in the management of one-time pads
+v.
 0.1.1:  now the user can choose between 32-bit & 64-bit math
 v.
 0.1.0:  leOS now works correcty on Arduino Leonardo/Atmega32U4
 v.
 0.0.8:  now the user can modify running tasks